 Where for instance are the implicit, paradoxical, ironically playful subtleties and immoralities of language, intentional or otherwise, ill-understood by the speaker himself or herself?
-Where is the seeing of a bit of life, the living of a bit of life, of the low life, of the experience of people and of oneself, of danger, of risk, of mortal danger, of things crashing about one’s head, strengthening one’s character and temperament and truthfulness with oneself, ultimately giving one Wisdom?
-All this passes by the Bertrand Russells and Ludwig Wittgensteins.
+Where is the seeing of a bit of life, the living of a bit of life, of the low life, of experiencing people and oneself, of danger, of risk, of mortal danger, of things crashing about one’s head, strengthening one’s character, temperament and truthfulness with oneself, ultimately giving one Wisdom?
+All this passes them by.

 I often couldn’t credit what the great philosophers like Descartes and Locke were saying.
 Their greatest dictums sounded so pedestrian, banal and naïve, that I felt I must be missing something.

-I feel that my astonishment at what Philosophy amounts to, is more radical than what appears in the humanities versus sciences debate going on since the mid-19th century, or in the rationalism versus romanticism debate, or in the thought versus life debate, or in the concrete versus abstract debate.
+I feel that my astonishment at what Philosophy amounts to, was more radical than what appears in the humanities versus sciences debate going on since the late 19th century, or in the rationalism versus romanticism debate, or in the thought versus life debate, or in the concrete versus abstract debate.

 Is it Informal Logic?

 Someone I knew of, who had switched from Theology to being a lecturer in Philosophy, said that philosophy is just informal logic.
 I don’t know whether this is exactly right, but sounds roughly as if it could be.

 I felt they dealt in a nitpicking of logic with logic, a bending backwards to eat their own tails, some kind of weakness for obsessive logical certainty and completion that the human mind is prey to.